kragen/derctuo/markdown/toolpath-optimization.md

 components of the gradient are ever precisely 0, but if we modify the optimization procedure to search along only one or a few dimensions of P at a time
-("coordinate descent") — perhaps the ones whose component in the gradient is largest — then we may be able to get a big speedup out of this kind of incrementalization.
-SKETCHPAD's constraint-satisfaction algorithm used a relaxation approach somewhat similar to this.
+(“coordinate descent”) — perhaps the ones whose component in the gradient is largest — then we may be able to get a big speedup out of this kind of incrementalization.
+SKETCHPAD’s constraint-satisfaction algorithm used a relaxation approach somewhat similar to this.

 (Self-adjusting computation and similar approaches also suffer from